gedeschaines/JSimbicon/README.md

 On an Ubuntu 18.0 LTS platform, the **JSimbicon** source code files can be compiled into Java class files with the JavaSE-1.8 compatible **javac** compiler provided in the OpenJDK 8 Development Kit (JDK) package.
 Since most current web browsers are incapable of executing Java Applets, the **JSimbicon** applet must be executed on the local JVM platform using **appletviewer** bundled with OpenJDK packages no newer than JavaSE-1.8.
 The availability of **appletviewer** requiring an install of OpenJDK-8, possibly concurrently with a newer OpenJDK version installed (i.e., OpenJDK-11), necessitates setting the JVM runtime library and binary paths appropriately to JavaSE-1.8 before compiling **JSimbicon** and subsequently invoking **appletviewer** to debug and/or run the **JSimbicon** applet.

-Note: A mouse click within the **JBsimbicon** applet window must occur before any key presses will be recognized by the applet.
+Note: A mouse click within the **JSimbicon** applet window must occur before any key presses will be recognized by the applet.

 ### From Visual Studio Code IDE ###